mudita/MuditaOS/doc/development_workflow.md

 Commit your work.
 Each commit that makes it from your branch or fork into the master branch must have a title and a clear description.

 If you're part of the MuditaOS core development team, your commit's title *must* start with a Jira ticket number in square brackets e.g. `[EGD-5555]`.
+Commits from the community will be accompanied by a relevant Jira ticket number during the merge.
 Don't add commits that are out of the scope of the Jira issue you are working on.

 Start your commit's description with a single sentence describing what you are changing using present simple tense and an imperative mood.
 Please follow these rules: